-Certificate in Office Communications and Technology

-The Associate of Applied Science Degree in Office Communications and Technology covers the skills required for effective administrative support.
+Certificate in Office Communications and Technology The Certificate in Office Communications and Technology covers the skills required for effective administrative support.
 The program is designed for students seeking positions as administrative assistants, office assistants, and secretaries in technical/scientific government or private business office environments.

-A minimum cumulative grade point average of 2.0 is required in all courses.

-CJ 225: Small Group Communications (3)

-ENGL 101: Composition I: Exposition (3)

-ENGL 240: Traditional Grammar (3)

-BSTC 125: Introduction to Business Environment (3)

-BSTC 126: Introduction to Supervision (3)

-BSTC 202: Microcomputer Accounting (3)

-BSTC 203: Business Communications (3)

-BSTC 264: Word Processing I (3)

-OR

-BSTC 274: Word Processing II (3)

-CT 104: Introduction to Relational Databases: Access (1)

-CT 140: Introduction to PowerPoint (1)

-CT 202: Applications of Spreadsheets: EXCEL (3)

-Choose 3 credit hours from the following:

-BSTC 114: Customer Service & Relations (1)

-BSTC 115: Time Management for Professionals (1)

-BSTC 116: Stress Management for the Workplace (1)

-BSTC 117: Organizational Skills for the Workplace (1)

-BSTC 118: Conflict Resolution for the Workplace (1)

-Total Credit hours=32
+A minimum cumulative grade point average of 2.0 is required in all courses. - CJ 225: Small Group Communications (3) ENGL 101: Composition I: Exposition (3) ENGL 240: Traditional Grammar (3) BSTC 202: Microcomputer Accounting (3) BSTC 203: Business Communications (3) MGMT 101: Fundamentals of Accounting I (3) MGMT 101L: Fundamentals of Accounting I Lab (1) CT 102: Introduction to Microcomputers on the PC (4) (crosslisted as CS150L: Computing for Business Students(3)) CT 106L: Microsoft WORD (3) CT 140: Introduction to PowerPoint (1) CT 202: Applications of Spreadsheets: EXCEL (3) - Choose 3 credit hours from the following: BSTC 114: Customer Service & Relations (1) BSTC 115: Time Management for Professionals (1) BSTC 116: Stress Management for the Workplace (1) BSTC 117: Organization Skills for the Workplace (1) BSTC 118: Conflict Resolution for the Workplace (1)